Adventurous activities policy

 Content owner: Volunteer experience

 This policy explains how Girlguiding defines an adventurous activity.

-It also covers the sensible risk management practices that volunteers at all levels need to follow.
-These make sure girls can enjoy adventurous activities safely while also being challenged.
+It covers the sensible measures that volunteers at all levels need to follow.
+These make sure girls can enjoy challenging adventurous activities safely.

-This policy covers activities done in one day and activities that are part of residential events at home or abroad.
+This policy covers activities done in a day and activities that are part of residential events at home or abroad.

-It applies to Girlguiding in the UK, Crown dependencies and British Girlguiding Overseas (BGO), including its branches.
+It applies to all Girlguiding activities in the UK or overseas.
+This includes Crown Dependencies and British Girlguiding Overseas (BGO).

-Adventurous activity - an activity that is exciting and stimulating.
+- Adventurous activity: an activity that’s exciting and stimulating.
 It may take place indoors or outdoors.
-By its nature or location it may expose girls taking part to higher levels of risk.
+By its nature or location, it may expose those taking part to higher levels of risk than usual unit activities.

 We recognise that all activities carry a level of risk.
-Our Health, Safety and Welfare policy and procedures outline the risk management measures you should follow.
+Our health, safety and welfare policy and procedure outline the risk management measures you should follow.

-However, some activities carry a higher level of risk than others, due to their nature or location – we call these adventurous activities.
-You can find a full list marked as adventurous activities in our Adventure for girls activity pages.
+Some activities carry a higher level of risk than others, due to their nature or location.
+We call these adventurous activities.
+You can find a full list of adventurous activities in our adventure for girls activity pages.

 Joint activities with Scouts and adventurous activities